verdaccio/website/website/docs/staged-publishing.md

 **`404 Not Found - POST http://localhost:4873/-/stage/package/...`**

 The flag is off, or the server was not restarted after enabling it.
-Check it with the `curl` above; if it reports `"stage":false`, the running server is not using the configuration you edited.
+Check that the running server is using the configuration file you edited.

 **`npm error code E404` on `npm stage list`**